Another momentous event in the village diary took place on Sunday, September 3rd 2017 – the annual Appleby Flower, Presentation and Produce Show!

-At 5pm the formal part of the day commenced – the eagerly awaited presentation of the awards ceremony.
+At 5pm the formal part of the day commenced – the eagerly awaited presentation of the awards.
 A short speech by our Chair, Ian, was made, rightly containing a host of thank you’s to everyone who helped, took part, sponsored or supported the event in any way before the awards ceremonay proper got under way.
 Prizes and certificates were handed out to the lucky winners.
 The ‘Best Exhibit in Show’ trophy was presented to Sarah Bayley for her magnificent and intricately worked crochet throw.
 A full list of the trophy winners may be found below.

-Please scroll down below the results section for lots more photos!
+Please scroll down for lots more photos!

 Heartfelt thanks to the following people and organisations who sponsored the event: